A Nonpartisan, Nonprofit Interdisciplinary Center

 The Rhodes Academy of Oceans Law and Policy is an international collegial institution dedicated to fostering a better understanding of the modern law of the sea.
 Through education on the principles of contemporary oceans law and policy, the Rhodes Academy seeks to promote adherence to the rule of law in the world's oceans.
 Founded in 1995, the Academy held its inaugural session in the summer of 1996 and has continued on an annual basis.
 The Academy provides an intensive, three-week course of study, with lectures by leading jurists, practitioners, and international law faculty from around the world.

 The Annual Conference of the Center for Oceans Law and Policy provides a unique opportunity for leading scholars and policy makers to meet and exchange ideas on important concerns in the oceans community.
 The conference is typically held overseas with individual presentations, panel discussions, and prominent keynote speakers.
 The issues are usually international in scope.
 The Proceedings of each Annual Conference is published by Martinus Nijhoff, and is distributed worldwide.
-The Center has hosted the Conference in such locations as Heidelberg, Germany; Dublin, Ireland; Xiamen, China; Reykjavik, Iceland; Stockholm, Sweden; St. Petersburg, Russia; and Bali, Indonesia.
-Recent topics include Legal Challenges in Maritime Security; Law, Science and Ocean Management; Recent Developments in the Law of the Sea and China; the Arctic and the Law of the Sea; The Law of the Sea Convention--US Accession and Globalization; and Maritime Border Diplomacy; and Challenges of the Changing Arctic.
+The Center has hosted the Conference in such locations as Heidelberg, Germany; Dublin, Ireland; Xiamen, China; Reykjavik, Iceland; Stockholm, Sweden; St. Petersburg, Russia; Bali, Indonesia; Bergen, Norway; and New York.
+Recent topics include Legal Challenges in Maritime Security; Law, Science and Ocean Management; Recent Developments in the Law of the Sea and China; the Arctic and the Law of the Sea; The Law of the Sea Convention--US Accession and Globalization; Maritime Border Diplomacy; and Challenges of the Changing Arctic.

 The UNCLOS Commentary has been the focus of the Center's publications efforts during the last few years.
 This highly-praised seven-volume series, entitled United Nations Convention on the Law of the Sea 1982: A Commentary was completed in 2011.
 These volumes provide an objective analysis of the individual provisions of that Convention.
 The Commentary was acknowledged in the first decision of the International Tribunal for the Law of the Sea as the "most authoritative" source on the 1982 Convention on the Law of the Sea.
 These volumes are available for purchase at Brill Academic Publishers.
 The complete consolidated text of UNCLOS as well as an index to the series is included in Volume VII (2011).
 A soft-cover Supplementary Documents volume containing legal authorities, guidelines and agreements associated with the Convention is also now available.